wcheng95/DX-FT8-MULTIBAND-TABLET-TRANSCEIVER-Source/README.md

 Click "Tune" and select one of [CQ] [DX] [POTA] [SOTA] You can choose [Free Text 1] or [Free Text 2] or none.
 To choose between CQ and Free Text, click the button next to Tune, originally called Rcv/Xmit.
+The code supports [QRPP] too.
+You can put "CQ_QRPP [YourCall] [YourGrid]" as one of the free text(don't worry about its length exceed 13).
+Please notice there is an underscore between CQ and QRPP.

 Wei AG6AQ